Bahamas entry requirements for Spain passport holders

 Cost

-Tourist visa (single entry)Visa-free entry covers short stays; no single-entry visa available for this purpose.
+Tourist visa (single entry)Visa-free entry covers short stays; no single-entry visa fee.

 Common reasons for entry denial